oroinc/documentation/cloud/maintenance/advanced-use.rst

 Redirects Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

-This configuration option enables you to setup redirects to the existing URLs of OroCloud application.
+This configuration option enables you to set up redirects to the existing URLs of OroCloud application.

 * **redirects_map** — the hash where the key is an old URL, and the value is a new URL.